Horst Dassler: Career as sports marketer

 Horst Dassler was known as the father of sport sponsorship.
-In the mid 1970s Dassler formed arguably the first sports marketing firm with British advertising executive Patrick J. Nally.
+In the mid-1970s, Dassler formed arguably the first sports marketing firm with British advertising executive Patrick J. Nally.
 The two approached newly elected FIFA President João Havelange, who believed that the soccer body was not maximizing revenues.
 Dassler proposed obtaining corporate sponsorships for the World Cup and other activities of FIFA.
-It took the two 18 months of high pressure salesmanship to persuade Coca-Cola to become FIFA's first corporate sponsor, committing $8 million.
+It took the two 18 months of high-pressure salesmanship to persuade Coca-Cola to become FIFA's first corporate sponsor, committing $8 million.
 Coca-Cola thus became the first exclusive worldwide sponsor of a sport.
-Dassler and Nally continued acquiring sponsorships from blue chip companies like McDonald's and Levi Strauss.
+Dassler and Nally continued acquiring sponsorships from blue-chip companies like McDonald's and Levi Strauss.
 Dassler's business practices had few limits and David Yallop in his book How they Stole the Game says his relationship with Havelange was "Drahtzieher."
 Dassler was the "puppetmaster."
-In the 1982 Dassler broke with Nally and established ISL Marketing A.G.
+In the 1982, Dassler broke with Nally and established ISL Marketing A.G.
 (ISL), a firm which continued marketing FIFA rights but also added television rights to the advertising package which it bought up en masse from FIFA.

-In May 1985 ISL was selected to manage the corporate sponsorship program of the International Olympic Committee (IOC).
+In May 1985, ISL was selected to manage the corporate sponsorship program of the International Olympic Committee (IOC).
 The highly lucrative contract was awarded without competitive bidding, and even without providing the opportunity to Nally's rival marketing company, West Nally, Ltd., to make an alternative proposal.
-Many suspected that personal relations between Adidas and the IOC was behind the private arrangement.
+Many suspected that personal relations between Adidas and the IOC were behind the private arrangement.
 IOC President Juan Antonio Samaranch denied any impropriety, and Dassler, claiming to be motivated solely by good will for the Olympics movement, denied he had a conflict of interest.
 According to British sports journalists Vyv Simson and Andrew Jennings, Dassler and ISL were largely responsible for turning the Olympics into a hugely successful revenue-generating enterprise.
-Dassler used his contacts to obtain Olympic sponsorship by Coca-Cola and other important companies and obtained Olympic financing from Monte Carlo banks.
+Dassler used his contacts to obtain Olympic sponsorship by Coca-Cola and other important companies, and obtained Olympic financing from Monte Carlo banks.
 Years later, Samaranch was the main eulogist at Dassler's funeral.

 Years after Dassler's death, in May 2001 ISL filed for bankruptcy, with a stated net debt of $300 million.

 Death

-Horst Dassler died on 9 April 1987 from complications due to cancer.
+Horst Dassler died on 10 April 1987 from complications due to cancer.
 He left behind his wife Monika and two children, Suzanne and Adi.